-This financial report is a general purpose financial report, prepared by a for-profit entity, in accordance with the requirements of the Australian Corporations Act 2001, Accounting Standards applicable in Australia and other authoritative pronouncements of the Australian Accounting Standards Board.
-This financial report also complies with International Financial Reporting Standards and Interpretations published by the International Accounting Standards Board.
+This financial report is a general purpose financial report, prepared by a for-profit entity, in accordance with the requirements of the Australian Corporations Act 2001, Accounting Standards applicable in Australia and other authoritative pronouncements of the Australian Accounting Standards Board (AASB).
+This financial report also complies with International Financial Reporting Standards (IFRS) and Interpretations published by the International Accounting Standards Board (IASB).

 Both the functional and presentation currency of the Telstra Entity and its Australian controlled entities is Australian dollars.
 The functional currency of certain non Australian controlled entities is not Australian dollars.
-As a result, the results of these entities are translated to Australian dollars for presentation in the Telstra Group financial report.
+As a result, the results of these entities are translated into Australian dollars for presentation in the Telstra Group financial report.

-This financial report is prepared in accordance with historical cost, except for some categories of investments and some financial instruments which are recorded at fair value.
+This financial report is prepared in accordance with historical cost, except for some categories of investments and some financial instruments, which are recorded at fair value; and assets held for sale, which are measured at fair value less costs to sell.
 Cost is the fair value of the consideration given in exchange for net assets acquired.

-In preparing this financial report, we are required to make judgements and estimates that impact:
+In preparing this financial report, we are required to make judgements and estimates that affect:

-- · income and expenses for the year; - · the reported amounts of assets and liabilities; and - the disclosure of off balance sheet arrangements, including contingent assets and contingent liabilities.
+- income and expenses for the year - the reported amounts of assets and liabilities - the disclosure of off-balance sheet arrangements, including contingent assets and contingent liabilities.